 His eyes flicked to me.
 I wanted to laugh for some reason.
 Or scream.
-I brought the ball of my hand
+I brought the ball of my hand to my mouth and bit on it.
+Baba laughed softly through his nose.

-"General Sahib, Salaam alaykum...
-Yes, much much better...
-Balay...
-You're so kind.
+"General Sahib, Salaam alaykum...Yes, much much better...
+Balay...You're so kind.
 General Sahib, I'm calling to ask if I may pay you and Khanum Taheri a visit tomorrow morning.
-It's an honorable matter...
-Yes...
-Eleven o'clock is just fine.
+It's an honorable matter...Yes...Eleven o'clock is just fine.
 Until then.
-Khoda hãfez."
+Khoda hafez."